cognusion/go-breakermux/README.md

 the 'breakers.

 ExpireAfter is a Duration after which an unused 'breaker may be removed for the mux.
+Overly brief expirations are not advised.
 If ExpireAfter is less than or equal to 0, all 'breakers will be removed every ExpireCheck.

 ExpireCheck is an interval when expiration checks will be performed.
+Overly aggressive expiration is not advised.
 If ExpireCheck is less than or equal to 0, expiration will not occur.